linboard/linboard/CONTRIBUTING.md

-To get started, <a href="https://www.clahub.com/agreements/linboard/linboard">sign the Contributor License Agreement</a>.

 # Contributing

 We love pull requests from everyone.

-1. To get started, <a href="https://www.clahub.com/agreements/linboard/linboard">sign the Contributor License Agreement</a>.
+1. To get started, <a href="https://www.clahub.com/agreements/tallship/linboard">sign the Contributor License Agreement</a>.

 By participating in this project, you agree to abide by the Linboard Linux [code of conduct].